vgorbic1/Tutorials/Java/EJB.md

 * Stateless Session Bean: It doesn't maintain state of a client between multiple method calls.
 * Stateful Session Bean: It maintains state of a client across multiple requests.
 * Singleton Session Bean: One instance per application, it is shared between clients and supports concurrent access.

+### Java Message Service
+JMS (Java Message Service) is an API that provides the facility to create, send and read messages.
+It provides loosely coupled, reliable and asynchronous communication.
+JMS is also known as a messaging service.
+Messaging is a technique to communicate applications or software components.
+JMS is mainly used to send and receive message from one application to another.
+If we want to send message from one application to another, we need to use JMS API.
+Consider a scenario, one application A is running in INDIA and another application B is running in USA.
+To send message from A application to B, we need to use JMS.

+#### Advantage of JMS
+* Asynchronous: To receive the message, client is not required to send request.
+Message will arrive automatically to the client.
+* Reliable: It provides assurance that message is delivered.

+There are two types of messaging domains in JMS:
+* Point-to-Point Messaging Domain.
+In PTP model, one message is delivered to one receiver only.
+Queue is used as a message oriented middleware (MOM).
+The Queue is responsible to hold the message until receiver is ready.
+In PTP model, there is no timing dependency between sender and receiver.
+* Publisher/Subscriber Messaging Domain.
+In Pub/Sub model, one message is delivered to all the subscribers.
+It is like broadcasting.
+Topic is used as a message oriented middleware that is responsible to hold and deliver messages.
+There is timing dependency between publisher and subscriber.